open-opportunity/knowledge/basics/service-framework.md

 Personal and Professional Development (PPD) is a process of increasing potential.
 Physical, intellectual, emotional, and spiritual growth all add to potential; and though one might focus on a single area, all four are important for balance.

-A Service Provider should determine which type of service is needed, and if they can AND should contribute to those needs.
+A Service Provider SHOULD determine which type of service is needed, and MUST do so via a process of colaboration.
+Once a need as been identified, the Service Provider MUST consider their BOTH their ability to provide a service AND whether or not they SHOULD provide that service (see [Ethical Framework](ethical-framework.md)).

 During any of these phases a Service Provider will look to identify *friction* - such as limiting behaviours and thinking patterns.
 The OOF considers such *friction* and the resulting need to challange as a complimentary/companion service.